hyperledger-archives/fabric/docs/API/AttributesUsage.md

-# Attributes use
+# Attributes usage

 ## Overview

-Support to attributes is a feature that allow chaincode makes use of data extended in transaction certificate.
-This attributes are certified for the Attributes Certificate Authority (ACA) so chaincode can trust in the authenticity of the attributes values.
+Support to attributes is a feature that allows chaincode make use of extended data in a transaction certificate.
+These attributes are certified by the Attributes Certificate Authority (ACA) so the chaincode can trust in the authenticity of the attributes' values.

-To view a complete documentation about attributes design please see ['Attributes support'](../docs/tech/attributes.md).
+To view a complete documentation about attributes design please read ['Attributes support'](../docs/tech/attributes.md).

-## Example autorizable counter
+## Use case: Autorizable counter

-A common use case to makes use of attributes is Attributes Based Access Control (ABAC).
-This is a mechanism to allow or not a permission to a chaincode invoker based in its attribute values.
+A common use case to make use of attributes is Attributes Based Access Control (ABAC).
+This is a mechanism to grant specific permissions to a chaincode invoker based on its attribute values.

-['Authorizable counter'](../../examples/chaincode/go/authorizable_counter/authorizable_counter.go) is a simple example of ABAC, in this case only invoker whose attribute position has the value 'Software Engineer' will be able to increment the counter.
-In the other hand any invoker will be able to read the counter value.
+['Authorizable counter'](../../examples/chaincode/go/authorizable_counter/authorizable_counter.go) is a simple example of ABAC, in this case only invokers whose "position" attribute has the value 'Software Engineer' will be able to increment the counter.
+On the other hand any invoker will be able to read the counter value.

-In order to implement this example we have used ['VerifyAttribyte' ](https://godoc.org/github.com/hyperledger/fabric/core/chaincode/shim#ChaincodeStub.VerifyAttribute) function to check attribute value from chaincode code.
+In order to implement this example we used ['VerifyAttribyte' ](https://godoc.org/github.com/hyperledger/fabric/core/chaincode/shim#ChaincodeStub.VerifyAttribute) function to check the attribute value from the chaincode code.

 ```
 isOk, _ := stub.VerifyAttribute("position", []byte("Software Engineer")) // Here the ABAC API is called to verify the attribute, just if the value is verified the counter will be incremented.